Luftare/shadow/README.md

   - rock
 - only single instance of a gun can be looted
 - looting another instance of a gun just increases the bullets of the previous one
+- menu and game views can be switched without page reload
+- player is prompted a nickname before entering game
+- playback opponent autoFire guns shooting only when they actually shoot
+- guns have to be reloaded based on clip size
+- clip size + total bullets is stored in item state